 If you have older kids, you could do a similar route in a lot less time.
 All activities we recommend are appropriate for families with young kids.
 Due to the current environment, we are mostly focusing on outdoor activities, with a few exceptions.

 What is the Best Time of Year to Visit Yellowstone and Glacier National Parks?

-Yellowstone and Glacier both have their peak season during July and August, which is also when you will find peak crowds.
+Yellowstone and Glacier National Parks both have their peak season during July and August, which is also when you will find peak crowds.

-Yellowstone National Park in September and October mean fewer crowds and fewer mosquitos.
+Visiting Yellowstone National Park in September and October means fewer crowds and fewer mosquitos.
 During this time you can expect high temperatures in the low 60s, with cold nights.
 Avoid spring in Yellowstone, as this is called “mud season”.

 Summer temperatures in Glacier National Park average in the 70s, with cooler nights in the 40s.
 As you get into September the temperatures drop, but you also have a chance of seeing the Northern Lights.
 By October, you may see snowfall, and sections of the park start to close for the season.